shipmonk-rnd/phpstan-rules/README.md

 }
 ```

-### UselessPrivatePropertyNullabilityRule:
+### uselessPrivatePropertyNullability:
 - Detects useless nullability of a private property by checking type of all assignments.
-- Recommended to be used with `UselessPrivatePropertyNullabilityRule` and `ForbidUselessNullableReturnRule` as removing useless default value may cause useless nullability to be detected
+- Recommended to be used with `uselessPrivatePropertyNullability` and `forbidUselessNullableReturn` as removing useless default value may cause useless nullability to be detected
 ```php
 class Example
 {